-Greenpeace: Amazon’s path to green cloud computing is unclear
+Greenpeace sees haze in Amazon’s path to green cloud computing

 The 14 AWS facilities that Greenpeace counted in Virginia are in a grid that is about 3 percent “clean” (which is how the organization refers to both solar, wind and large scale hydroelectric projects).
 Coal, nuclear and natural gas accounted each for about a third of the power supply available to those centers.
 AWS data centers in Oregon were in much greener grids, with 85 percent of power generated by renewables or hydroelectric power.

 According to Greenpeace, AWS’ energy needs are met on average by utilities that rely on coal for 30 percent of their power, on nuclear generation for 26 percent, and on natural gas for 24 percent.
 The rest — 17 percent — is “clean energy.”
-That’s below 32 percent for Microsoft and 56 percent for Alpabhet’s Google.
+That’s below 32 percent for Microsoft and 56 percent for Alphabet’s Google.
 (Google announced last month that in 2017 both its data centers and its offices would run 100 percent on renewable energy.)

 Greenpeace acknowledged Amazon’s increased advocacy on energy and climate.
 But the environmental group called Amazon ”the least transparent” when it comes to revealing its energy footprint.
 In fact, the group called Amazon “one of the single biggest obstacles to sector transparency,” because it didn’t disclose what Greenpeace considered “basic details” about its energy footprint.